Harringay online

 7. Virtual Blue Plaque Map

-A map charting the residences of the more well-known residents from our history.
+A map charting the residences of the more well-known residents from Harringay's history.
 (Sadly the Community Walk Map seems not to be functioning 100% with Google Maps any longer, but it still good enough to see the key information).
 A work in progress begun in July 2010.
 More here.

 8. Telling Harringay's History